 Even the best designed, most efficient irrigation system, whether overhead or seepage, will perform poorly if its components are not properly maintained.
-Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help cattle producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
+Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help equine producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
 A pressurized system evaluation is required every five years.
-Cattle producers should also develop and follow an irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for pressurized systems, and maintenance timeframes.
+Equine operations with irrigation systems should also develop and follow an irrigation maintenance program that includes periodic calibration of water meter(s), and visual inspections to identify any necessary repairs or corrective actions.
 Producers are encouraged to keep records of all inspection and maintenance activities.